By: Team-F13-2 Since: Sep 2019 Licence: MIT

 4.8.2.
 Mapping an alias word to a command word.

-.
+The main command behind the alias feature is alias.
 The user can assign an alias word to a command word

 in $aveNUS, as long as the alias word is alphanumeric.